Understanding the roof cleaning process

 Can’t I just pressure wash my roof?

-Quite often, when people thing of roof cleaning, they think of pressure or power washing.
+Quite often, when people think of roof cleaning, they think of pressure or power washing.
 One of the biggest missteps a homeowner can take when it comes to cleaning their roof is the use of a pressure washer.
 Power washing involves using pressurized water, usually from 1000-3000 psi (pounds per square inch), to remove dirt, growth, and other debris from a surface.
-However, before you decide to DIY your roof cleaning with your power washer, or hire the contractor who pressure washes your driveway, it’s important to understand the consequences.
+However, before you decide to DIY your roof cleaning with your power washer, or hire a contractor who pressures washes your driveway, it’s important to understand the consequences.

 While power washing is great for areas such as your sidewalk and driveway, power washing your roof comes at a very high price.
 Pressure washing can damage roofing tiles, flashing, chimneys, and gutters.
 More so, power washing can break off granules from your shingles.
 Additionally, there is a risk of damaging the integrity of the installation, leading to leaks inside the home.
 While you run the risk of shortening the life span of your roof, or damaging the integrity of the installation, having your roof improperly cleaned can potentially jeopardize your roof’s warranty as well.